ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 >> detailed information on your data including project (e.g., CMIP6, CMIP5),
 >> dataset names (e.g., BCC-ESM1, CanESM2), variable attributes (e.g.,
 >> standard_name, units), preprocessor applied and time range of the data.
 You
->> can use all of these information in your own diagnostics.
+>> can use all of this information in your own diagnostic.
 > >
 > >
 > {: .solution}